apalbright/thelittledataset/content/post/econ-words.md

 It's worth breaking down how the descriptive statistics from the plot align with prior research on representation in economics.

 According to the name-based predictions, in 2020, ~6% of NBER authors were Black or Hispanic or Native scholars while ~28% of NBER authors were women.
-These percentages are close to overall faculty percentages from [(Doleac, Hengel, and Pancotti, 2021)](https://pubs.aeaweb.org/doi/pdfplus/10.1257/pandp.20211084) -- "[t]he best data available suggest that 7.3 percent of full-time faculty are URM scholars (Hoover and Washington 2020)" and "[i]n 2019, 21.2 percent of all tenure-track faculty were women, and 24.3 percent of all faculty were women (Levenstein 2020)".^[Relatedly, [Kleemans and Thornton (2021)](https://pubs.aeaweb.org/doi/pdfplus/10.1257/pandp.20211123) explain that "NBER membership as a share of full-time faculty is similar for men and women".
-Another closely related project is [Chari and Goldsmith-Pinkham (2018)](https://paulgp.github.io/papers/cgp_nbergender.pdf); they document representation of female economists at NBER SI 2001-2018.]
+These percentages are close to overall faculty percentages from [(Doleac, Hengel, and Pancotti, 2021)](https://pubs.aeaweb.org/doi/pdfplus/10.1257/pandp.20211084) -- "[t]he best data available suggest that 7.3 percent of full-time faculty are URM scholars (Hoover and Washington 2020)" and "[i]n 2019, 21.2 percent of all tenure-track faculty were women, and 24.3 percent of all faculty were women (Levenstein 2020)".[^7]

 The area plot style here is similar to a recent investigation into race and gender of [Fed directors]((https://www.brookings.edu/research/diversity-within-the-federal-reserve-system/)).
 In terms of summary stats, eyeballing their graphs, it looks like ~30/110 (27%) directors are non-white while ~40/110 (36%) are women.
 The corresponding stats for NBER authors are 30% and 28%, respectively.